MaffooClock/RadarLightControl/README.md

  15. The short pigtails you see in the photos between the Wago connectors and the relay module is 16 AWG stranded.
 The solid 14 AWG (or possibly 12 AWG) wire inside the switch box will be quite stiff, and it's very likely it will cause the long stand-offs under the relay module to break.
 The stranded pigtails help alleviate this stress, 16 AWG was acceptable for my purpose since the total load from my lighting is only 400W (3.33A @ 120VAC).

-     > [!IMPORTANT]
-     > Size the pigtails appropriately!
+     **Note:** Size the pigtails appropriately!
 If they're too small, they can overheat and pose a fire hazard.

 #### Notes about ferrules: